Courses Offered Current Semester

 A critical and comparative review of Western and Eastern historiography and literary methods.
 Special attention will be given to the relationship between the historian and his era.

-HIST 483 Special Topics in Culture as a Topic of Historical Inquiry (Based on European Early Modern Popular Culture) (3+0+0) 3 ECTS 6
+HIST 483 Special Topics in Culture as a Topic of Historical Inquiry, Based on European Early Modern Popular Culture (3 Credits, 6 ECTS)

 This course considers approaches to the study of culture in the past.
 So to understand the topic, the course will focus on popular culture in its broadest sense in the early modern period.
 Therefore, both concepts of culture and interdisciplinary methods will be explored, as developed and applied to an important period in history for the development of cultural studies.
 In so doing the course will lead to an understanding much about popular culture itself, its forms, practices, and representations.

-HIST 48Z Special Topics in Introduction to Classical Archaeology (3+0+0) 3 ECTS 5
+HIST 48Z SP.
+TP.
+Introduction to Classical Archaeology (3 Credits, 5 ECTS)

 In this course, how the Ancient Greek culture developed during the formative archaic and classical periods.
 We shall focus on the archaeology and material culture of ancient Greece between about 1000 BCE. and about 300 BCE.
 We shall look at the development of communities and sanctuaries, life in the city and in the countryside, as well as at architecture, sculpture, and pottery.
 We shall also consider the intersections between material evidence and different human activities.
 The course serves as an introduction to classical archaeology and does not assume any previous coursework in archaeology, art, or material culture.

 HIST 495-496 Thesis I, II (3 Credits, 7 ECTS)